maelvls/maelvls.github.io/content/2020/why-kubernetes-compares-with-hash/index.md

 description: ""
 date: 2020-07-08T11:55:27+02:00
 url: /why-kubernetes-compares-with-hash
-images: [why-kubernetes-compares-with-hash/cover-why-kubernetes-compares-with-hash.png]
+images:
+  [
+    why-kubernetes-compares-with-hash/cover-why-kubernetes-compares-with-hash.png,
+  ]
 draft: true
 tags: []
 author: Maël Valais
+devtoId: 0
+devtoPublished: false
 ---

 In Kubernetes, the replica set controller uses a hashing mechanism to compare objects.
-Pods that are owned by a replica set have a label that is used to remember what the hash of the pod template that led to this pod
+Pods that are owned by a replica set have a label that is used to remember what the hash of the pod template that led to this pod spec:
-spec:

 ```yaml
 kind: Pod